Shawn Shimpach

 Interests:

-My research interests include Hollywood and popular cinema, television studies, and the cultural history of media and entertainment.
+My research interests include the cultural history of film, television, and media; the social and institutional constructions of the media audience; genre theory and screen genres; and screen industries.
 My work focuses on the value and meanings created at the conjuncture of cultural, institutional, and textual practice.
+I am the editor of The Routledge Companion to Global Television featuring contributors from six continents on questions of technological change and global difference in the world of contemporary television.
 My book Television in Transition: The Life and Afterlife of the Narrative Action Hero (Wiley-Blackwell, 2010) combines and connects analysis of the contemporary television industry with close readings of four individual programs to explain how innovation takes place and meaning is produced amidst changing institutional configurations.
-My work has also appeared in Cultural Studies, Social Semiotics, American Quarterly, and such collections as Media and Public Spheres (Palgrave Macmillan, 2007) and the Handbook of Media Audiences (Wiley-Blackwell, 2011).
+My work has also appeared in Cultural Studies, Social Semiotics, American Quarterly, Feminist Media Histories, Historical Journal of Film, Radio and Television, Television & New Media, and such collections as Media and Public Spheres (Palgrave Macmillan, 2007), the Handbook of Media Audiences (Wiley-Blackwell, 2011), The International Encyclopedia of Media Studies (Wiley-Blackwell, 2013), and the Routledge Companion to Global Popular Culture (Routledge, 2015) and ReFocus: The Films of Paul Leni (Edinburgh UP, 2021).

 Education: